 Values: Sum of Sales & Margin

-Step 13: Now, we are going to add a calculated column in the pivot.
-Select Measures under excel sheet.
+Step 13: We will add a calculated column in the pivot.
+Select Measures under the Excel sheet.
 Click on New Measures.

 A new window called Measure will pop up.
-It will allow you to formulate a measure and add it under your pivot table created.
+It will allow you to formulate and add a measure under your pivot table.

-Step 14: Under ” Measure name:”, add a name for your measure (For, e.g. Margin%).
-If you want to add a description for the same, you can add it there as well under the Description section.
+Step 14: Under” Measure name:“, add a name for your measure (For e.g., Margin%).
+If you want to add a description for the same, you can also add it under the Description section.
 Under the Formula section, add the formula =[Sum of Margin]/[Sum of Sales] as shown below.
 It will calculate the Margin% for you.
 See the screenshot below.

-Here, we have created a new calculated column named Margin%, which can be formulated as the ratio of two columns, Sum of Margin and Sum of Sales.
-Once you are done with this step, click on the OK button, and you will be able to see a new calculated column named Margin% under the pivot table.
+Here, we have created a new calculated column named Margin%, formulated as the ratio of two columns, Sum of Margin and Sum of Sales.
+Once you are done with this step, click on the OK button, and you will see a new calculated column named Margin% under the pivot table.

 Step 15: Select the entire column, Margin %, and convert it to % using number formatting.

-Step 16: Now our data is ready for KPI’s to be added.
-Click on the KPIs tab as shown in the figure.
-Select New KPI option.
+Step 16: Our data is ready for KPIs to be added.
+Click on the KPIs tab, as shown in the figure.
+Select the New KPI option.

 A KPI window will pop up, as shown below.
 It has some by default values, which we are going to change.

 Step 17: In this window, define an Absolute Value for the target as 1.
-We are doing this because we don’t have any other target values/measures defined as separately to have a comparison with actual values of Margin %.
+We are doing this because we don’t have any other target values/measures defined separately to compare with actual values of Margin %.

 Step 18: In this step, define the Status Threshold value.
 It is defined in decimal format.
-Like 40% will be given as 0.40.
-Change the Status Threshold values as shown in the screenshot below.
+If 40% will be given as 0.40, change the Status Threshold values as shown in the screenshot below.

-Step 19: Now, we can select icon style as well (These are the KPI Icons).
+Step 19: Now, we can also select icon style (These are the KPI Icons).
 I will opt out of the second style.
 As shown below.

-Step 20: Click on the OK button once you are done with setting the KPI parameters and customization.
+Step 20: Click OK once you set the KPI parameters and customization.

-Tada, your KPI Dashboard is ready and will be looking as shown in the screenshot below.
+Tada, your KPI Dashboard is ready and will look as shown in the screenshot below.

 Things to Remember About KPI Dashboard in Excel

-- You always need to assign data to PowerPivot so that it can be used for the creation of the KPI Dashboard.
+- You always need to assign data to PowerPivot to be used to create the KPI Dashboard.

-- Every time, you need to add a pivot once the data is imported into PowerPivot so that it can be used for KPI Dashboard creation.
+- Every time, you must add a pivot once the data is imported into PowerPivot for KPI Dashboard creation.

 This is a guide to KPI Dashboard in Excel.
-Here we discuss How to create KPI Dashboard in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to create KPI Dashboard in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –